Designing Transport-Level Encryption for Datacenter Networks: Design

+\sdp initiates a secure session using the standard TLS 1.3 handshake performed by the application, because datacenter transport protocols, such as Homa and NDP, send an RPC already on the first RTT without transport-level handshake.
+A session is identified by the flow 5 tuple that consists of source-destination address and ports plus protocol.
+Since the handshake process is based on TLS 1.3, it can support mutual authentication as with mTLS~\cite{ciliummtls}.

-\sdp is activated via \texttt{setsockopt()} that registers the Initialization Vectors (IVs), session keys, and sequence IDs negotiated by the applications using the standard TLS handshake---same as \ktls.
-However, we also introduce faster key exchange methods in \autoref{sec:design:key}.
-Once \sdp is activated on the socket, a plaintext RPC written by the application is encrypted by \sdp.
-At the receiver, \sdp decrypts the RPC and the application reads the plaintext one.
+After the handshake, the application registers the initialization vectors and session keys negotiated over the handshake to the \sdp socket\footnote{Same as \ktls: \url{https://docs.kernel.org/networking/tls.html}.}.
+After that, a plaintext message written to the socket is encrypted and sent by \sdp.
+The \sdp receiver decrypts the message and the application reads the plaintext one.